vidbina/vidbina.github.io/_posts/2017-05-29-excuse-me-wildcard.markdown

 ---
 Thinking to be polite, I just addressed a lady by the title "sir".
-In the split-second in which my brain realised I would have to ask her to keep a watchful eye over my stuff it deduced that a "sporty outfir" and a _bald head_ had a high probability of fitting the _male_ profile.
+In the split-second in which my brain realised I would have to ask her to keep a watchful eye over my stuff it deduced that a "sporty outfit" and a _bald head_ had a high probability of fitting the _male_ profile.

 Well...
 I was wrong.
 Technically, I was correct but any trained classifier